spences10/personal-goals/this-week.md

 **20180318:** Personal development is in a bit of limbo at the moment.

 **20180321:** Currently trying to articulate how a JAM Stack is going to help security with a client.

+**20180324:** Have cold, feel like crap

 **[View history 👵👴](history.md#history)**